frictionlessdata/datapackage/json-table-schema/index.md

 ## Foreign Keys

 <div class="alert alert-success">
 Foreign Keys by necessity must be able to reference other data objects.
 These data objects require a specific structure for the spec to work.
-Therefore, this spec makes two assumptions:
+Therefore, this spec makes one of two assumptions:
 <ul>
+<li>Your Foreign Key points to another field/fields within the current JSON
-<li>You have a Foreign Key to <em>self</em>, so no further meta data is required, and a special <code>self</code> keyword is employed.</li>
+Table Schema.
+In this case you use a special <code>self</code> keyword is employed.</li>
-<li>You have a Foreign Key to data objects "elsewhere", in which case, the data objects being referenced must be <a href="/data-packages/">Data
-Packages</a>.</li>
+<li>Your Foreign Key points to a field/fields in a JSON Table Schema
+"elsewhere".
+In this case, the JSON Table Schema must be inside of a resource on <a href="/data-packages/">Data Package</a>.
+There are two situations here:
+EITHER this JSON Table Schema is already situated within a (Tabular) Data Package and the reference is to a resource within this Data Package; OR we are pointing out to a (Tabular) Data Package stored elsewhere e.g. online.</li>
 </ul>
 </div>